buzzingpixel/cookie-api/readme.md

 /** @var CookieApi $cookieApi */
 $cookieApi = Di::get('CookieApi');

 // Get a cookie by its name.
-Returns a `\buzzingpixel\cookieapi\Cookie` or null if no cookie set
+Returns a `\buzzingpixel\cookieapi\Cookie` entity or null if no cookie by that name is set
 $cookie = $cookieApi->retrieveCookie('MyCookie');
 ```